-We were lucky enough to have two awesome children’s yoga instructors from Inner Bliss Yoga Studio in Rocky River, Ohio: Cheri Gotliebowski and Allison Carney create this kids yoga sequence for us!
+We were lucky enough to have two awesome children’s yoga instructors from Inner Bliss Yoga Studio in Rocky River, Ohio: Cheri Gotliebowski and Allison Carney create a wintertime kids yoga sequence for us!

-Connect with your child and warm up this winter with this sequence of calming meditation exercises and yoga poses for kids that are designed to go along with Caralyn Buehner’s book, Snowmen at Night.
+Connect with your child and warm up this winter with this sequence of calming meditation exercises, balance activities, and yoga poses for kids that are designed to go along with Caralyn Buehner’s book, Snowmen at Night.

 Sitting up tall in a cross legged or comfortable seated position close your eyes and place your hands on your belly.
 Begin to feel your breath moving in and out.
 Start to notice where else you can feel your breath moving.
 Inhale and exhale here noticing your breath for a few moments.